sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/index.md

 - To learn more about migrations see our [developer docs](https://docs.sourcegraph.com/dev/background-information/sql/migrations_overview).
 - For a full listing of migrator's command arguments see its [usage docs](https://docs.sourcegraph.com/admin/how-to/manual_database_migrations).

-## Upgrade operations

-### General upgrade procedure
+## General upgrade procedure

 Sourcegraph upgrades take the following general form:
-1. Determine if your instance is ready to Upgrade
+1. Determine if your instance is ready to Upgrade (check upgrade notes)
 2. Merge the latest Sourcegraph release into your deployment manifests
 3. Run migrator by reapplying your manifests in a **standard upgrade** (migrator by default uses the `up` command), or by disabling services connected to your databases and running `migrator` with the `upgrade` argument.

+> Note: For more explicit steps, specific to your deployment see the operations guides linked below.

 **Determine if your release is ready for upgrade**